google/clspv/docs/OpenCLCOnVulkan.md

 - `ImageQuery` if any image query is used.
 - `Image1D` if a _write\_only_ image is used.
 - `Sampled1D` if a _read\_only_ image is used.
+- `GroupNonUniform` (see cl_khr_subgroups below)

+The command-line switch '-spv-version' can be used to specify the SPIR-V output version.
+Only '1.0' and '1.3' are currently supported, corresponding with vk versions '1.0' and '1.1' respectively.

 ## Vulkan Interaction